dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0601.md

 Software engineering CT is especially useful for large systems that must perform reliably in safety critical environments.
 People want carefully engineered air traffic control systems, nuclear plant control systems, and Mars rovers.
 Design CT is especially useful for software that must fit customer communities, facilitate adoption, and deliver great value.
 Design CT does not abandon software engineering CT; it listens for opportunities to include delightful functions customers have not yet asked for.

 As we described earlier in this chapter, to characterize design CT we have proposed six levels at which customers assess software quality and satisfaction.
 Program correctness is essential but produces satisfaction only at the first level.
 The highest level, delight, arises in the context of the relationship between the customer and software developer.
 The delighted customer will say that the developer has taken the trouble to understand the customer's work and business, is available to help with problems and to seize opportunities, may share some risks on new ventures, and generally cares for the customer.
 Software developers today look to designs and services that produce genuine delight.
 When they succeed we witness new waves of killer apps.

+## References and Further Reading

+Brooks, Frederick P. Jr. (1975).
+The Mythical Man-Month.
+(20th anniversary edition, 1995).
+Addison-Wesley.

+Denning, Peter.
+(2016).
+Software quality.
+Communications of ACM 59 (9) (September): 23–25.

+Forsythe, George E. (1966).
+A University's Educational Program in Computer Science.
+Technical Report No. CS39, May 18, 1966.
+Stanford University: Computer Science Department, School of Humanities and Sciences.

+Grudin, Jonathan.
+(1990).
+The computer reaches out: The historical continuity of interface design.
+In CHI '90: Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, 261–268.
+ACM.

+Landwehr, Carl, et al. 2017.
+Software Systems Engineering Programmes: A Capability Approach.
+Journal of Systems and Software 125: 354–364.

+Leveson, Nancy.
+(1995).
+SafeWare: System Safety and Computers.
+Addison-Wesley.

+Norman, Donald A. (1993).
+Things That Make Us Smart.
+Basic Books.

+Norman, Donald A. (2013).
+The Design of Everyday Things.
+First edition 1983.
+Basic Books.

+Parnas, Dave, and Peter Denning.
+(2018).
+An interview with Dave Parnas.
+Communications of ACM 61 (6).

+Winograd, Terry, and Flores, F. (1987).
+Understanding Computers and Cognition.
+Addison-Wesley.